Sabra Johnson: Performances

 Note: Results highlighted in red indicate that contestants placed in the bottom dancers or couples, but may not have necessarily been eliminated.

 Post SYTYCD

 Since winning SYTYCD, Johnson has concentrated on teaching rather than dancing, but has expressed a desire to pursue a professional dancing career, possibly even on Broadway.
 Johnson has made appearances as a performer and teacher at numerous events and workshops, appearing at charity events.
 As part of those activities, she has travelled abroad to locations such as Iceland (with SYTYCD choreographers Dan Karaty and Shane Sparks and Season 3 runner-up Danny Tidwell), Australia (alongside fellow Season 3 contestant Kameron Bink) and South Africa.

 In 2008, Johnson was a pro dancer at the Dance Times Square Showcase benefit held on October 25.
-She was partnered with SYTYCD finalist Neil Haskell.
+She was partnered with SYTYCD contestant Neil Haskell.